JonJWong/JWong-Eats/README.md

 #
 ### Credit

-Bunny Cafe is an imaginary restaurant based on my household, and our bunny, Kuro!
+- Images sourced from UberEats, Red Lobster, Olive Garden are property of their respective companies.

 [^1]: Since there did not seem to be a consistent API to scrape menus and menu items from restaurants, all the menu and item seeding was done manually, which resulted in a more limited selection (20 restaurants, 10 items each).

+[^2]: Bunny Cafe is an imaginary restaurant based on my household, and our bunny, Kuro!